Grossular Garnet: Gemstone Information

 Mali

 In September 1994 a new deposit of garnet was discovered in the republic of Mali, in Western Africa.
-At first identified as chrysoberyl on the basis of colour, it was later found to be a combination of andradite and grossular (Gr80An20).
-The bright colours range from chartreuse to a yellow-green to an almost honey green.
-A rare chrome green colour has also been reported.
+At first identified as chrysoberyl on the basis of color, it was later found to be a combination of andradite and grossular (Gr80An20).
+The bright colors range from chartreuse to a yellow-green to an almost honey green.
+A rare chrome green color has also been reported.

 Inclusions